saropa/saropa_dart_utils/code.of.conduct.md

 Imagine you are part of a development team tasked with improving an existing task management system.
 Your goal is to propose new features that enhance the system's usability, performance, and overall effectiveness.

-We’re looking for people who can think outside the box, deliver high-quality work quickly, and inspire innovation in our task management system.
+We’re looking for people who can think outside the box, deliver quality work quickly, and inspire innovation.

 1. 🛠️ How would we identify a high-quality feature that is missing?
 1. 📊 What is an interesting idea to report task progress to users?